United States • Born on September 18th

 Brandon joined Watsi on April 7th, 2014.
 Nine years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brandon's most recent donation traveled 1,900 miles to support Malaika, a 9-year-old schoolgirl from Haiti, to fund heart surgery allowing her to grow strong.
+Brandon's most recent donation traveled 8,700 miles to support Janet, a 6-year-old girl from Tanzania, fund surgery to fix her knees and allow her to run and play.

 Brandon has funded healthcare for 114 patients in 13 countries.